erinvdoyle/flowerfarm/README.md

 ## Welcome to Black Sheep Farm, Cut Flower Farm & Venue <add logo and heading text>![alt text](http://url/to/img.png)
 ![alt text](https://github.com/[username]/[reponame]/blob/[branch]/image.jpg?raw=true)

-The Black Sheep Farm website invited its visitors to connect with nature.
+The Black Sheep Farm website invites its visitors to connect with nature.
 This flower farm and events venue is set in the Wicklow Mountains of Ireland and offers a variety of outdoor activities and purposes: Garden walks, weekend yoga, floral design classes, a cut flower garden to build and bring home a bouquet, and an event space to host special occasions.

-Users of the site will find out about the people behind the farm and their origin story, as well as a mission statement for the "why" behind the farm, as found in the Our Story/ about page.
+Users of the site will find out about the owners of the farm and their origin story, as well as a mission statement for the "why" behind the farm, as found in the Our Story (about) page.
 All of the information to either plan a day visit or inquire about booking the farm is contained within the Events and Visit pages.
 There is a class schedule newsletter to subscribe to and a contact form for events.
-The site is intended for adults, their family memebers, and friends of all ages and backgrounds; anyone who would enjoy spending time in a beautiful garden setting.
+The site is intended for adults, their family memebers, and friends of all ages and backgrounds; anyone who would enjoy spending time in a garden setting.

 ## Why Black Sheep Farm?
 We were tasked for our first project with Code Institute to build a site with a minimum of three pages.
-I wanted to create something I felt passionate about, so I created a romanticized version of my own home with its deep connection to nature.
-I chose to create this site and name it so as in a different life, my home and the land around it could be Black Sheep Farm.
+I wanted to create something I felt passionate about, so I chose to create this site and name it so as in a different life, my home and the land around it could be Black Sheep Farm.

 Because a wellness website was one of our project prompts, I gave the business a focus on slow-living, sustainability, and spending time outdoors.
 This lent itself to the plant and floral-based color palette and the style choices made along the way.
 Sometimes we all need to stop and take a breath, feel the sun on our faces, listen to birdsong, and appreciate the beauty around us; if this site can evoke that sense, or better yet, encourage its viewer to do so, then it has been successful.
 Every project is a journey in itself, and on this one, I gathered visual inspiration from nature and natural photography and let the design of the site follow organically.